ShaunCurtis/Blazr.Demo.Authorization/readme.md

         .Build();
 ```

-We define a list of our requirements.
-We'll use this to add all the policies to the Authorization Service.
+The `Policies` dictionary provides a convenient mechanism for defining and managing all the application policies that `AuthorizationService` needs to load.

 ```csharp
     public static Dictionary<string, AuthorizationPolicy> Policies